Integration with Bugs

 Password The password corresponding to the username above

-Show inline If ticked, all the data will be displayed embedded in JIRA's interface (for security reasons, it requires a XStudio https URL though).
+Show inline If ticked, all the data will be displayed embedded in Jira's interface (for security reasons, it requires a XStudio https URL though).

 If not ticked, a separate page is opened in the browser

-Install from Atlassian Marketplace our JIRA Legacy app
+Install from Atlassian Marketplace our Jira Legacy app

-XStudio's JIRA Legacy app is available directly in the Atlassian Marketplace: XStudio JIRA Integration.
+XStudio's Jira Legacy app is available directly in the Atlassian Marketplace: XStudio Jira Integration.

 Atlassian also provides an Installation section.

-• Log into your JIRA instance as an admin
+• Log into your Jira instance as an admin

 • Open the Apps menu and select Manage your apps